VNG-Realisatie/nlx/README.md

 You can now see what services are up and on what port you can reach them using `docker ps`

+Where applicable, [`modd`](https://github.com/cortesi/modd) is used to rebuild and restart a component when changes in its source files are detected.

 ### Troubleshooting
 If you are running into issues after pulling changes you might need to rebuild your containers using `docker-compose build`